 The Fast and the Furious star Paul Walker also appeared in many movies and TV shows as a child, including Highway to Heaven and Throb.
 His big break came when he was cast in 1986’s Monster in the Closet, a horror comedy movie that also featured Stacy Ferguson (of Black Eyed Peas), Howard Duff, and John Carradine.

 Walker’s greatest career success came as an adult when he played Brian O’Conner in 2001’s The Fast and the Furious.
 The film’s box office success led to roles in other major movies like Timeline, Into the Blue, and Flags of Our Fathers.
 He reprised his role as Brian O’Conner in five The Fast and the Furious sequels, including 2015’s blockbuster Furious 7.

 On Nov.
 30, 2013, Walker left a benefit event for his Reach Out Worldwide charity in a Porsche driven by a friend.
 The driver lost control of the car, and the fiery crash killed both men.
 According to investigators cited by CNN, the cause of the accident was “unsafe speed for the roadway conditions.”
 Walker had recently turned 40 years old.

 Next: A terrible bar fight killed this Harry Potter actor.

 - Most known for: Harry Potter and the Half-Blood Prince

 On May 24, 2008, Knox was stabbed five times in the chest outside a bar in London as he tried to defend his brother from an attacker, reported the BBC.
 Knox was only 18 years old when he died.
-His attacker, Karl Bishop, was sentenced to life in prison with no possibility of parole for 20 years in 2009.
+In 2009, his attacker, Karl Bishop, was sentenced to life in prison with no possibility of parole for 20 years.